dgshue/Architecture/systems/Core Server Requirements.md

 ## PerfSonar Servers

 The gcrNet consists of 3 perfSonar servers.
 The core node that provides  measurement for the gcrNet, reporting, and web interface.
-The two measurement nodes measure performance at the JSNN and NC A&T.
+The two measurement nodes measure performance at the JSNN and NC A&T. The minimum requirements are:

-### Measurement Nodes:

-### Core Node
+- 3.5Ghz + CPU
+- Network connectivity (JSNN): 10G SFP+
+- Network connectivity (Core & NC A&T): 40/100G QSFP28
+- 1TB+ storage
+- Hardware RAID controller with 2GB+ cache
+- 96GB+ RAM (core)
+- 16GB+ RAM (JSNN & NC A&T)